 While their most familiar use is in telemarketing, dialers have several other important use cases.
 This type of software also offers a dizzying array of complex capabilities.
 We’ve written this guide to help you better evaluate your options.

 In particular, we’ll discuss:

 Auto dialers are hardware- or software-based systems that dial numbers automatically.
 Most solutions today are cloud-based software offerings known as “hosted dialers.”
 Generally, these systems are used by outbound contact centers to streamline the process of contacting actual or potential customers.
-The most sophisticated auto dialer software solutions on the market are known as “predictive dialers” (more on this below), but many systems offer a number of other dialing modes.
+Many systems offer a number of dialing modes.

 While the use of auto dialers was once limited to telemarketing, political campaigns, market research and so on, dialers have found a new use case with the advent of proactive customer service (i.e., reaching out to customers before they have issues).
 Many businesses now use dialers to contact existing customers instead of cold-calling potential customers.

 Auto dialer software can be used to broadcast messages such as late payment reminders, appointment reminders, service outage notifications and more for current customers.

 Auto dialers have been on the market for a number of decades.
 With most contemporary systems, businesses upload lists of phone numbers for outbound campaigns to the dialer (typically in an Excel format, such as .CSV or .XLS).
 The dialer then dials the number in the list automatically.